Best Things to Do in Venice Beach, California

 Muscle Beach

 Muscle Beach Santa Monica, or the “original,” is where it all started with gymnastics.
 Muscle Beach Venice is more focused on bodybuilding.
-At the Venice location, celebrities like Arnold Schwarzenegger, Frank Zane, and Lou Ferrigno all built their bulk.
+Celebrities like Arnold Schwarzenegger, Frank Zane, and Lou Ferrigno all built their bulk here.

 Don’t want to work out while on vacation?
-You can still appreciate the hot bodies and learn about the history of the original Muscle Beach Outdoor Gym at the museum nearby.
+You can still learn about the history of the original Muscle Beach Outdoor Gym at the museum nearby.
 If you’re lucky, you may visit during one of the frequent fitness competitions.

 Ocean Front Walk

-Ocean Front Walk, Venice Beach Boardwalk, or “The Boardwalk” are all names for this top tourist attraction in Venice Beach.
-Whatever you want to call it, Ocean Front Walk is one of the best things to do in Venice, California.
+Ocean Front Walk, Venice Beach Boardwalk, or “The Boardwalk” are all names for this famed tourist attraction.
+Whatever you want to call it, this oceanfront promenade is a must-see while exploring Venice, California.

 Ocean Front Walk